Taking in carbohydrates in the post-workout period has long been seen as an essential component of your muscle building regimen.

-First we’ll look at the reasons why I’ve made this decision and then the logical implications following it.
+First we’ll look at the reasons why I made the decision to ditch post-workout carbs many years ago.

 (1) Study shows inclusion of carbohydrate in post-workout shake does not increase protein synthesis.